-There are several benefits to archiving the data from a research project to make the data available to other social scientists.
+There are several benefits to archiving the data from a research project and making the data available to other researchers.
 Secondary data analysis increases the productivity of social science and makes a proposed project more attractive to potential funding agencies (many of which now require that data collected with their funds be archived and made publicly available).
 Archiving data also supports the verification and replication of results which are essential aspects of the scientific endeavor.

 The Odum Institute encourages researchers to deposit their data with the Institute.
-Data on any social science or health topic are welcome.
-We would be especially grateful for state polls and Southern data.
-Data archived with the Odum Institute will be made available on the Odum Institute Dataverse Network at no cost to depositors or users.
+Data archived with the Odum Institute will be made available on the Odum Institute Dataverse Network.
 Benefits to depositors include the long-term preservation of data, replication of data across a distributed digital preservation network, inclusion of deposited data within the Odum Institute Dataverse Network catalog, and the creation of a stable data citation that supports proper acknowledgement for data producers.

 Though we prefer clean, machine-readable data with complete and accurate documentation, we are willing to assist in the preparation of data that does not meet this standard.
 We accept a variety of formats, including IBM-compatible disks, CDs, ftp, or e-mail attachments, in order to accommodate data depositors.
 We prefer to obtain fully documented SPSS, SAS, or Stata files containing variable and value labels.
 We can also accept raw data files if complete file layout information is also provided.
 Printed copies of questionnaires will be accepted if electronic versions are not available.

 Should you have questions about preparing your data for deposit, please contact firstname.lastname@example.org.